APACTestDrive/CloudNative_AppDev/102-CICDlab.md

   ![](images/33.png)

 - Select your archive file and upload

-  If you have not downloaded the project archived, you can download it from here.
+  If you have not downloaded the project archived, you can download it from [here].

 The project archive is now ready to be imported into the CafeSupremo project.